SystemsApproach/sdn/netvirt.rst

 “stranded” on another subnet.

-The approach proposed by Greenberg, *et. al.* can be considered a first step in network virtualization.
+The approach proposed by Greenberg, *et al.* can be considered a first step in network virtualization.
 They created a *Virtual Layer 2 (VL2)* network such that the addresses used by virtual machines are decoupled from the addresses used in the physical network, thus